 Those lucky enough may even catch a glimpse of the elusive Northern Lights dancing in the night sky...

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 After breakfast we travel by snow mobile to a river in the mountains.
 You'll get some driving tuition from your guide .
-Please note only those with a valid car driving license with them can drive snow mobiles.
-On arrival at a mountain river it's time for some ice fishing, followed by a picnic lunch, before driving back to the farm and enjoying a magical ride in the dark looking for the Northern Lights.
+Please note only those with a valid car driving license with them can drive snow mobiles (two people on each snowmobile) followed by an outdoor lunch prepared over the fire, before driving back to the farm and enjoying a magical ride in the dark looking for the Northern Lights.
 The evening is spent in a goahti (Sami hut) and dinner is eaten around the fire before heading back home to bed.

 Today you will experience a reindeer sledging tour, which is the old way of transportation in this area.
 After lunch we head off to the famous Ice hotel.
 This extraordinary hotel is rebuilt each winter, from snow and ice, taking inspiration from the river Torne.
 A true work of art.
 Dinner is taken at the hotel.
 After dinner we head back to the farm although those who would like to spend the night in the Ice hotel can do so for a supplementary cost.